Skip to content

 🤯 Why Would They Do This?

 The cynical answer: Claude Code is eating their lunch.
-By early 2026, Claude Code hit roughly $2.5 billion in annualized revenue and accounts for about 4% of all public GitHub commits — around 135,000 per day.
+By early 2026, Claude Code had grown into one of the most-used AI coding tools among developers, accumulating a userbase that OpenAI couldn't ignore.
 That's a lot of developers who aren't using Codex.

 The strategic answer: if you can't beat the IDE, join it.
 Developers were already doing this manually — writing code with Claude, then copy-pasting diffs into Codex for a second opinion.
 OpenAI saw that pattern and thought, "what if we just... made that a slash command?"